 “This property is conveyed upon the express covenant that it shall never be sold or leased or permitted [to] be occupied by a colored person…”

 Today the neighborhood is sustaining; however, many of the grand old houses feel inaccessible to the city’s white community because of the racist, entrenched images of violence, drugs and poverty promoted in Omaha’s mainstream media.
-However, I predict that as the redevelopment of NoDo progresses Kountze Place will spring back.
+As a result of white flight, the neighborhood is almost entirely African American.
+I have not found home ownership statistics for this specific neighborhood, but if its similar to the rest of the community then its abysmal still.
+There is little emphasis on home ownership for low-income people throughout Omaha today, and there is a lot of incentive for absentee homeowners to continue allowing the Kountze Place neighborhood and others around it to languish.

 - 1860s – Omaha’s founding fathers – rich guys, all of them – build estates up N. 16th St and around North O, including the Kountze Place area.